Sortix cross-volatile manual

 -

 Specifies the permitted KEX (Key Exchange) algorithms that will be used and their preference order.
-The selected algorithm will the the first algorithm in this list that the server also supports.
+The selected algorithm will be the first algorithm in this list that the server also supports.
 Multiple algorithms must be comma-separated.

-sntrup761x25519-sha512@openssh.com, curve25519-sha256,curve25519-sha256@libssh.org, ecdh-sha2-nistp256,ecdh-sha2-nistp384,ecdh-sha2-nistp521, diffie-hellman-group-exchange-sha256, diffie-hellman-group16-sha512, diffie-hellman-group18-sha512, diffie-hellman-group14-sha256
+sntrup761x25519-sha512,sntrup761x25519-sha512@openssh.com, mlkem768x25519-sha256, curve25519-sha256,curve25519-sha256@libssh.org, ecdh-sha2-nistp256,ecdh-sha2-nistp384,ecdh-sha2-nistp521, diffie-hellman-group-exchange-sha256, diffie-hellman-group16-sha512, diffie-hellman-group18-sha512, diffie-hellman-group14-sha256

 - KnownHostsCommand